13bzhang/fbsample/README.md

 3/18/2017: I added four helpful datasets in the `data` folder that include the ids and keys for ad targets.
 Now you can easily look up targets for level of education, ethnicity (US), politics (US), and US states/regions.

+3/19/2017: Facebook as removed `ethnic_affinity` as an ad target category after receiving negative press.
+But you can still recruit people by ethnic affinity using the `behavior` category.
+I removed `ethnic_affinity` as a parameter from the function `create_target` to reflect this change.
+To sample white respondents, you would need to exclude all the minority ethnic affinity groups.
+I am providing this information for social scientific purposes only.
+Don't use the functionality for racist purposes!

 -----------------------------

 ## In a nutshell